 Organization Validation (OV)

-Similar to extended validation certificates where both the legal identity of the business or organization and the domain is verified for authenticity, except it doesn’t include a green address bar.
+Organization Validation SSL Certificates are similar to extended validation certificates where both the legal identity of the business or organization and the domain is verified for authenticity, except it doesn’t include a green address bar.

 Kinds of Encryption

 There are also different kinds of encryption that you may come across when searching through different Certificate Authorities.
 For example, Rivest-Shamir-Adleman (RSA) – named for the surnames of its creators, it’s the most common form of encryption and comes in 128-bit, 256-bit, and 2048-bit encryption.
-Digital Signature Algorithm (DSA) – government standard of encryption necessary for sites which are necessary to meet this criterion.
+Digital Signature Algorithm (DSA) – government standard of encryption necessary for sites that are necessary to meet this criterion.
 And lastly, Elliptical Curve Cryptography (ECC) – the most powerful and common form of encryption.